“The greatest wisdom that exists is knowing oneself”.

 Have you ever thought about how you are?
 Who are you?
 If you are where you want to be?

-The answers to questions like what do I do in life or who am I, go through an internal, gradual and calm reflection and not so much for the external information.
+The answers to questions like ‘what do I do in life?’ or ‘who am I? go through an internal, gradual, and calm reflection and not so much for the external information.
 And this is where the paradox appears.
 Although photography allows the outward gaze, it can be the tool that facilitates access to the inner world.

 Photography speaks about aspirations and challenges, of a way of looking at life: it defines individuality.